- Program List

 - About Exploring Music

-Shostakovich, Dmitri, Part I Purchase Now
+Shostakovich, Dmitri, Part I

 The first of ten hours on the great Russian/Soviet composer Dmitri Shostakovich begins with several youthful works: Five Preludes for Piano, Three Fantastic Dances and Trio No. 1 for Piano and Strings before moving on to an in-depth look at his astonishing Symphony No. 1, written while Shostakovich was still a teenager.